jbnicolai/koaning.github.io/koaning-blog/content/economies-warcraft.md

 ## Testing Theory

 There are different items in the world of warcraft, some of them rare and some of them more common.
-I'll take the top 150 most popular items for all of the work below such that I can zoom in on commodity items.
+In order to zoom in on commodity items I'll focus on the top 150 most popular items.

-I'll take three of these items and summerise them.
-I'll take the mean and the number of items from each server from each fraction.
+The metrics I'll focus on are the mean buyout price per server and the number of items from each server from each fraction.
 I would expect that if there's more items on the server that there'll be a lower mean price.
 After all, more supply would cause the price to go down.

-When I plot this, it looks like this;
+I'll show the supply vs. mean buyout price for three items below.

 ![](/theme/images/wow5.png)

+Note that every point in this chart represents a seperate auction house, from either the horde or the alliance for each server.
+Also note that the number listed on top of the chart is the `item_id` (which you could google if you wanted to know what it is).
 It looks like small quantities on the server might cause higher prices but I am not sure if this is because of outliers or anything else.
 So I'll remove the 2% outliers on both axis and get this;

 ![](/theme/images/wow6.png)